lucazammataro/cymol/README.md

 3. Follow the setup instructions in our documentation to start running your own simulations.

+## Contribution

+Contributions are welcome!
+Whether you're looking to fix bugs, enhance the functionality, or propose new features, please feel free to fork this repository, make changes, and submit pull requests.

+## License

+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+Special thanks to the foundational principles set by Dennis C. Rapaport's book, which has been instrumental in guiding this project's development.

+## References

+1. Rapaport DC.
+The Art of Molecular Dynamics Simulation.
+2nd ed.
+Cambridge University Press; 2004.

+2. Smith KW.
+Cython: A Guide for Python Programmers 1st Edition, O'Really ISBN-13: 978-1491901557

+3. Zammataro L. The Lennard-Jones potential Why the art of molecular dynamics is so fascinating, and why I got so emotionally overwhelmed, (https://towardsdatascience.com/the-lennard-jones-potential-35b2bae9446c)

+---

+Join us in advancing the field of molecular dynamics through innovative programming and collaborative development!

 ## Examples: 2D and 3D simulation of the Lennard-Jones Potential

 Compile and run two and three-dimensional simulations of the Lennard-Jones Potential (source codes available in the "modules" directory), a fundamental model used to describe interactions between particles in physics and chemistry.
 This simulations provide a dynamic and detailed visualization of how molecules interact through attractive and repulsive forces at varying distances.